 East Iceland has many options for hiking, ranging from short relaxing yoga hikes, longer treks.
 You can even just step out of the car and take a short walk in nature.
 It is the perfect way to enjoy the stunning nature of the area.

-In the last few years it has become increasingly popular to travel around Iceland on a bicycle.
+In the last few years, it has become increasingly popular to travel around Iceland on a bicycle.
 But for those who may not be into those long intensive cycle rides there are still a few options.
 You can take single day bicycle tours.
-This way you get a taste of the amazing experience, without the complete commitment of a many day journey on bicycle.
+This way you get a taste of the amazing experience, without the complete commitment to a journey of many days on a bicycle.
 Or rent a bicycle for half a day or a full day and go at your own pace.

 - Visit museums around the eastern fiords